 Technical Services provides advice, guidance and assistance for its member communities in relation to community infrastructure, planning and development.
 This includes advising and assisting member communities with project development, not limited to pre-planning, feasibility, design development, tendering and construction stages First Nation capital project.
 Technical expertise supports First Nations in addressing annual infrastructure and community developments reporting.

 Lindsay’s background in environmental engineering complements her role as Environmental Technologist at the Ogemawahj Tribal Council.
 In addition to waste management and waste diversion, she assists the communities on waste management strategies.
 She is passionate about addressing pollution in the environment, specifically that contaminating our water.

-Nick is a dedicated energy professional acting as the Ogemawahj Tribal Council’s (OTC) Regional Energy Coordinator, providing guidance and education to member communities on energy efficiency, resiliency and Community Energy planning.Read More
+Nick is a dedicated sustainable energy management professional acting as the Ogemawahj Tribal Council’s (OTC) Regional Energy Coordinator, providing guidance and education to member communities on energy efficiency, capacity resiliency, GHG emission reduction, community energy planning and energy projects execution.Read More

 Aaron Genereux is a professional engineer, member of Wikwemikong First Nation and is currently the Engineer for the Ogemawahj Tribal Council (OTC), which is located in Rama First Nation.
 Aaron is approaching his 9th year working with the Tribal Council, assisting six member First Nations in all aspects of community infrastructure.Read More

 Aaron continues to be a vital key team member in assisting two Tribal Council member First Nations eliminate their long-standing drinking/boil water advisories.

 Aaron is the current Vice President of the Board of Directors for the OFNTSC and actively participates with committees related to infrastructure and policy with the Union of Ontario Indians and the Assembly of First Nations.